 Explore three of the most important fields in shaping our understanding of society, Canadian public policy, and the world.
-You'll take study a wide variety of foundational and advanced courses that prepare you for careers in business or government, to undertake studies in law, business, commerce, journalism, social work, education, or public administration.
+You'll study a wide variety of foundational and advanced courses that prepare you for careers in business or government, to undertake studies in law, business, commerce, journalism, social work, education, or public administration.

 - Campus: Okanagan

-- Faculty: Irving K. Barber School of Arts and Sciences
+- Faculty: Irving K. Barber Faculty of Arts and Social Sciences

 - Degree: Bachelor of Arts

-- 4 yrs Length
+- Length 4 yrs

 Experiential learning and research